SamLokanc/birdacoustics/README.md

 ./src/submit.sh
 ```

-Then simply wait for the submitted job to finish.
+Then for the submitted job to finish.